 3. Water balloon toss

-Water balloon toss guarantees hours of fun and would also keep you cool in summer.
+Water balloon toss is one of the most entertaining outdoor games and activities for kids that guarantees hours of fun and keeps you cool in summer.
 Divide players into pairs and give each pair a water balloon.
 They must toss the balloon between them.
 Every time they catch the balloon, each of them has to take a step backward.
 Continue until the balloon drops and drenches one of them.
 Sounds fun?
 Try it now!

 4. Ice cube painting